 I loved the Cheese Enchiladas, the warm salsa, and the hot sopapillas with honey butter that were served complimentary after every meal.

-The recipes were written for a large restaurant batch, so when I made them for my family, I had to make a few adjustments, but the result is almost identical to the enchiladas I used to enjoy with my family as a child.
+The recipes were written for a large restaurant batch, so when I made them for my family, I had to make a few adjustments, but the result is almost identical to the enchiladas I used to enjoy with my family as a child, but make as a cheese enchilada casserole that can be easily put together for a weeknight meal or can even be made ahead of time!

 *Ingredient amounts are located in the recipe card at the end of this post.